-

 Non-Essential spending

-Non-Essential card spending grew by 1.6% in March 2024 when compared to this time last year.
-This is the lowest year-on-year growth since September 2022 (1.1%), as the rainy weather in March hampered spend growth at retailers and restaurants.
+Non-Essential card spending increased by 2.7% in September 2024 when compared to this time last year.
+This is the highest year-on-year growth since September 2023 (4.0%), with increased consumer confidence driving spend growth across a number of categories.

 Utilities/Fuel